Skip to main content

 What is elafibranor?

-Elafibranor is used to treat primary biliary cholangitis (PBC) in adults either alone or in combination with ursodiol.
-It is a tablet that is taken once daily.
+Elafibranor is used to treat primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults who have not responded well to UDCA, or used alone in patients unable to tolerate UDCA.
+It is an oral tablet that is taken once daily.

 Mechanism

 Elafibranor (Iqirvo) is a dual agonist of PPAR-alpha and PPAR-delta receptors.
 These receptors help regulate lipid and glucose metabolism, mitochondrial fatty acid metabolism, and oxidative stress.
-By activating these receptors, elafibranor reduces inflammation, improves bile acid metabolism, and reduces bile acid toxicity in liver cells in patients with PBC.
+Elafibranor works by activating these receptors, reducing inflammation, improving bile acid metabolism, and reducing bile acid toxicity in patients with PBC.

 The most common side effects of elafibranor are: